Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 ### Kubernetes components
 _In summary_:
-> A Kubernetes **cluster** consists of a set of worker machines, called **nodes**, that run containerized applications.
-Every cluster has at least one worker node.
+> A Kubernetes **Cluster** consists of a set of worker machines, called **Nodes**, that run containerized applications.
+Every Cluster has at least one worker Node.
 >
-> The worker node(s) host the **pods** that are the components of the application workload.
-The **control plane** manages the worker nodes and the pods in the cluster.
-In production environments, the control plane usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.
+> The worker Node(s) host the **Pods** that are the components of the application workload.
+The **Control Plane** manages the worker Nodes and the Pods in the Cluster.
+In production environments, the Control Plane usually runs across multiple computers and a Cluster usually runs multiple Nodes, providing fault-tolerance and high availability.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/47757441/213886253-a9ce21d2-ab9c-464d-a255-48f1aa38c9ec.png" width="600">
 </p>

-- **Pod**: the smallest unit of execution in Kubernetes, consisting of one or more containers, with shared storage, network resources, and a specification for how to run the containers (pod as in a pod of whales or pea pod).
-Complex systems with multiple microservices should be deployed using **a single pod per microservice**, containing one or more containers.
-Is not a good practice to configure a pod with more than one microservice, otherwise they won't be able to scale independently.
+- **Pod**: the smallest unit of execution in Kubernetes, consisting of one or more containers, with shared storage, network resources, and a specification for how to run the containers (Pod as in a pod of whales or pea pod).
+Complex systems with multiple microservices should be deployed using **a single Pod per microservice**, containing one or more containers.
+Is not a good practice to configure a Pod with more than one microservice, otherwise they won't be able to scale independently.
   ```yaml
   apiVersion: v1
   kind: Pod